The Bioavailability of Different Forms of Vitamin C (Ascorbic Acid)

-Mineral salts of ascorbic acid (mineral ascorbates) are buffered, and therefore, less acidic.
+Mineral salts of ascorbic acid (mineral ascorbates) are less acidic, and therefore, considered "buffered."
 Thus, mineral ascorbates are often recommended to people who experience gastrointestinal problems (upset stomach or diarrhea) with plain ascorbic acid.
 There appears to be little scientific research to support or refute the claim that mineral ascorbates are less irritating to the gastrointestinal tract.
 When mineral salts of ascorbic acid are taken, both the ascorbic acid and the mineral appear to be well absorbed, so it is important to consider the dose of the mineral accompanying the ascorbic acid when taking large doses of mineral ascorbates.
-For the following discussion, it should be noted that 1 gram (g)= 1,000 milligrams (mg) and 1 milligram (mg) = 1,000 micrograms (mcg).
+For the following discussion, it should be noted that 1 gram (g)= 1,000 milligrams (mg) and 1 milligram (mg) = 1,000 micrograms (μg).
 Mineral ascorbates are available in the following forms:

 The following mineral ascorbates are more likely to be found in combination with other mineral ascorbates, as well as other minerals.
 It's a good idea to check the labels of dietary supplements for the ascorbic acid dose as well as the dose of each mineral.
 Recommended dietary intakes and maximum upper levels of intake (when available) are listed after the individual mineral ascorbates below:

-- Molybdenum ascorbate: The RDA for molybdenum is 45 micrograms (mcg)/day for adult men and women.
-The upper level (UL) of molybdenum intake for adults should not exceed 2,000 mcg (2 mg)/day (see Molybdenum).
+Molybdenum ascorbate: The RDA for molybdenum is 45 micrograms (μg)/day for adult men and women.
+The upper level (UL) of molybdenum intake for adults should not exceed 2,000 μg (2 mg)/day (see Molybdenum).

-- Chromium ascorbate: The recommended dietary intake (AI) for chromium is 30-35 mcg/day for adult men and 20-25 mcg/day for adult women.
+Chromium ascorbate: The recommended dietary intake (AI) for chromium is 30-35 μg/day for adult men and 20-25 μg/day for adult women.
 A maximum upper level (UL) of intake has not been determined by the US Food and Nutrition Board (see Chromium).